whitecloakph/changelog-sh/README.md

-# Change.sh
+# Changelog.sh

 ## Getting Started

 ### Basic Installation

-Changesh is installed by running one of the following commands in your terminal.
+Changelog.sh is installed by running one of the following commands in your terminal.
 You can install this via the command-line with either `curl` or `wget`.

 #### via curl